Vivektimmirishetty/Upskill-Smart-street-light/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Happy coding and enjoy creating your Smart Lighting and Detection System!
-If you have any questions or need further assistance, please open an issue or contact me at your-email@example.com.
+If you have any questions or need further assistance, please open an issue or contact me.

 Contact
 Author: Timmirishetty Vivek